nestjs/azure-storage/README.md

 3. **IMPORTANT: Make sure to add your `.env` file to your `.gitignore`!
 The `.env` file MUST NOT be versionned on Git.**

-4. Make sure to call the following call to your main file:
+4. Make sure to include the following call to your main file:

 ```typescript
 if (process.env.NODE_ENV !== 'production') require('dotenv').config();